syswonder/hvisor-book-en/src/chap02/subchap01/Xilinx-ZCU102.md

-此目录主要与 ZCU102 相关，介绍如下：
+This directory is mainly related to ZCU102, and the introduction is as follows:
-1. 如何使用 Qemu 仿真 Xilinx ZynqMP ZCU102
+1. How to use Qemu to simulate Xilinx ZynqMP ZCU102
-2. 如何在 Qemu ZCU102 和 ZCU102 实体开发板上启动 hvisor root linux 和 nonroot linux。
+2. How to boot hvisor root linux and nonroot linux on Qemu ZCU102 and ZCU102 physical development board.